From Sick Care to Root Cause

 - Inflammation: Chronic low-grade inflammation is at the root of everything from eczema to autoimmune disease.
 It’s often fueled by poor diet, lack of sleep, and environmental toxins.

-- Nutrient deficiency: Our soil is depleted, our diets are processed, and our kids are being raised on food that fills but doesn’t fuel.
+- Nutrient Deficiency: Our soil is depleted, our diets are processed, and our kids are being raised on food that fills but doesn’t fuel.
 Micronutrient gaps impair immunity, mood, and development.

-- Toxic load: From plastics and pesticides to air pollution, today’s children are exposed to thousands of chemicals—many of which have never been tested for safety in children.
+- Toxic Load: From plastics and pesticides to air pollution, today’s children are exposed to thousands of chemicals, many of which have never been tested for safety in children.

-- Microbiome disruption: C-sections, antibiotics, processed food, and lack of outdoor time have altered the gut health of an entire generation.
+- Microbiome Disruption: C-sections, antibiotics, processed food, and lack of outdoor time have altered the gut health of an entire generation.
 The microbiome is central to immune function, digestion, and even mental health.

-- Nervous system dysregulation: Constant stimulation, screen exposure, and lack of restorative rhythms are leaving children in a chronic state of fight-or-flight.
+- Nervous System Dysregulation: Constant stimulation, screen exposure, and lack of restorative rhythms are leaving children in a chronic state of fight or flight.
 When the nervous system can’t settle, the body can’t heal.

 These aren’t fringe theories.
 They are well-documented physiological truths backed by research in immunology, endocrinology, and neurobiology.
 However, they rarely make it into a 10-minute pediatric visit.